casperfibaek/phileo/README.md

 ![alt text](images/results_nshot_lc.png "Experimental results on models and downstream tasks")

+### Tutorials
+We provide a series of tutorials to help you get started with the toolbox.
+The tutorials cover a range of topics, including how to load and preprocess Copernicus data, how to use the foundation models, and how to build your own models and tools.
+The tutorials are designed to be easy to follow and easy to understand, and are a great way to get started with the toolbox.

 ### Contributing
 We welcome contributions from the community.
 If you would like to contribute to PhilEO, please see our [contributing guidelines](CONTRIBUTING.md).